openmediavault/openmediavault-docs/administration/users.rst

 between the Debian operating system and the OMV software system** internal database.

 **Users** in |omv| is divided into three subsections: ``Settings``, ``Users`` and ``Groups``.
+Groups means access for multiple users to multiple shared resources.

 With this section we can manage also permissions of shared resources.
 Unlike user permissions, group permissions allow you to define access